openvstorage/ovs-documentation/knownissues.md

     -   not enough free space available to proceed with the scrub
     -   unavailability of the storage backend
     -   power loss of the node on which the scrubber is running
--   an aborted rollback action of teh volume (e.g. due to power loss)
+-   an aborted rollback action of the volume (e.g. due to power loss)

 ### System time resets / ntp time adjustments
 The vStorage Driver might fail in case large time adjustments occur to the system time.
 It is advised to perform small changes all the time instead of doing a big time jump.